 Defining Significant Impacts

 “After the State Supreme Court’s ruling in the Newhall case (Center for Biological Diversity v.
 California Department of Fish and Wildlife), there is a gray area when it comes to defining a project’s GHG significant impacts beyond 2020,” said Adam Poll, Dudek’s air quality specialist for the EIR.
-“Local agencies’ climate action plans are not certified beyond 2020, so they can’t be relied upon to determine significance of projects operational beyond that time.”
+“Local agencies’ climate action plans are not certified beyond 2020, so they can’t be relied upon to determine the significance of projects operational beyond that time.”
 Without a local climate action plan to look toward, the state looked at its own mission to determine an appropriate threshold.

 Rica Nitka, Dudek’s project manager for the EIR, said: